ahmedielkhateeb/STC/README.md

 2 - sql

-3 - system design spring boot (note that there is a bug in swagger in uploading files it works from postman but not uploading the file from swagger)
+3 - system design spring boot

 ## Information about the Application